me·te·or/ˈmētēər/

 Noun: A small body of matter from outer space that enters the earth’s atmosphere, appearing as a streak of light.
 The problem is once they fall to earth they aren’t all that spectacular, or easy to find.
 So goes the story of yet another one of Mercury’s flops, and a Turkey to roast.

-When the Meteor debuted in 1962, it reflected the adrift at sea mentality that plagued Mercury.
-It took what was basically a decent American car, the all new for 1962 intermediate Fairlane, and put more chrome and Jet Pod tail lamps on it.
+When the Meteor debuted in 1962, it reflected the adrift-at-sea mentality that plagued Mercury.
+It took what was basically a decent American car, the all new for 1962 intermediate Ford Fairlane, and put more chrome and Jet Pod tail lamps on it.

 Those engines weren’t anything to write home about to begin with.
-Your base choice was the 170 cube inline six with 101horsepower that had a hard time wheezing through life in a Comet or Falcon, especially paired with the 2 speed Ford-O/Merc-O-Matic.
+Your base choice was the 170 cube inline six with 101 horsepower that had a hard time wheezing through life in a Comet or Falcon, especially when paired with the 2-speed Ford-O/Merc-O-Matic.
 I would guess that it would have been absolutely horrid in the ever so slightly heavier Fairlane/Meteor twins.

 The other nuisance sat in the same Lincoln-Mercury living rooms as the Meteor: The comparatively wildly successful Comet (above).
 One can wisely say the Comet kept Mercury from going the way of DeSoto in the early 1960s, even if it wasn’t formally a Mercury until 1962.
-The Comet was larger than the Ford Falcon, with a 114 inch wheelbase, but on average only $100 more than a comparable Falcon but with better trim and appointments.
-The Comet was almost as much car as the Meteor, which rode on the same 116.5 wheelbase as the Fairlane.
+The Comet was larger than the Ford Falcon, with a 114 inch wheelbase, on average only $100 more than a comparable Falcon but with better trim and appointments.
+The Comet was almost as much car as the Meteor, which rode on a 116.5 wheelbase, one inch longer than the Fairlane.
 The gap between the Comet and Meteor was anything but galactic, and since the Comet arrived first, the Meteor’s entry trajectory was almost invisible.

 The unloved Meteor made it to 1964, kinda.
 It retreated to being a basic big body Mercury back in Canada.
 But it became a pointless detour of the orbit of Mercury in the United States.
 Which makes you wonder if Mercury was possibly the biggest Turkey of all American brands.